n0vabyte/Linode_Netv4_Keepalived/README.md

 main $1
 ```

-*note*: You can either adopt this method or incorporate into what you already being doing for transitions.
-An example keepalived.conf is made available under files/keepalived.conf so in case you need a reference.
+*note*: You can either adopt this method or incorporate into what you're already doing for state transitions.
+An example keepalived.conf is made available under files/keepalived.conf in case you need a reference.

 ## Step 3 - Test Failover